marcosivni/WebHigiia/README.md

 # WebHigiia (WIA) - Client Project Sandbox

-## _A domainless Content-Based Medical Image Retrieval tool for X-Ray, CT and MRI images_
+## _A Content-Based Medical Image Retrieval tool for X-Ray, CT and MRI images_

+**This repository contains the source code to reproduce the CBIR implementation reported in the manuscript _Enhancing COVID-19 and ILD diagnoses with Content-based Image Retrieval: An experimental study_, submitted to the Journal of Digital Imaging.
+The [HC-CXRay-INT dataset](https://github.com/marcosivni/WiaChestExtractor) discussed in the manuscript is available [here](https://github.com/marcosivni/WiaChestExtractor).**

 **WARNING: WebHigiia is NOT clinical software.
 It was designed for education and demonstration purposes ONLY!**